Goiana: Beaches

 The Tabatinga Beach has palm trees, mangrove and holiday summer houses.
 It is located on a private farm.

 Economy

 The main economic activities in Goiana are based around the automotive, pharmaceutical and glass industries, with the city hosting three important plants in these segments.
 The city hosts the most modern assembly plant of the Fiat Chrysler Automobiles (FCA Group), which is responsible for the production of the Jeep Renegade and Fiat Toro.
 Goiana is also the land of Vivix, one of the biggest float glass industries in Brazil as well as Hemobrás, which produces blood derivatives and coagulation factor products.

 Goiana has an important agribusiness sector, especially related to the farming and trading of goats, cattle, pigs, poultry, and plantations of sugarcane and coconuts.

-The city is one of the biggest national producers of sugarcane, with an estimated production of over 1.1 million tons in 2007.
+The city is one of the largest sugarcane producers in Pernambuco, with a planted area of 550,000 hectares in 2018.